-Eat Your Pizza at the Table: Dr. Nasser Advocates for Naturalistic Settings in Research
+Eat Your Pizza at the Table: Nasser Advocates for Naturalistic Settings in Research

-October 1, 2013 — How would you like to eat your meals lying on your back, in a metal tube, surrounded by a symphony of strange noises and goggled researchers?
+How would you like to eat your meals lying on your back, in a metal tube, surrounded by a symphony of strange noises and goggled researchers?
 This is what it would be like to eat dinner inside of a functional MRI instrument.
-Dr. Jennifer Nasser, an associate professor of Nutrition Sciences at the Drexel College of Nursing and Health Professions, is a pioneer in developing research methodologies around new technologies that take eaters out of tubes and back to the table.
+Jennifer Nasser, PhD, an associate professor of Nutrition Sciences at the Drexel College of Nursing and Health Professions, is a pioneer in developing research methodologies around new technologies that take eaters out of tubes and back to the table.

 “It’s good to study in a naturalistic setting in this case, because it’s not just the need for food that drives us to eat,” she said.
 Most of us no longer distinguish between hunger, which is a physiological need, and desire.
 “People think they are one in the same but they’re not.”